-CPU/PCI Frequency (MHz) [100/33]
+CPU/PCI Frequency (MHz) (when CPU Speed is set to [Manual])

+The setting displayed in this field depends on the CPU Frequency Multiple.
 This feature tells the clock generator which frequency to send to the system bus and PCI bus.
 The bus frequency (external frequency) multiplied by the bus multiple equals the CPU speed.
-Increasing the ratio will increase the CPU Speed.
-The range may not be modified in BIOS, but only changes according to BSEL jumper settings.

-CPU/Memory Frequency Ratio [Auto]
+Memory Frequency [Auto]